Interpretation & Debate

 I think the new scholarship’s focus on the Framers’ deep concern in regard to bribery, divided loyalties, and corruption is entirely correct.
 The problem for the new scholarship is that the Framers’ abstract corruption-related concerns are not our law—the text of the Constitution is our law.

-When turning to the Foreign Emoluments Clause’s Office . . . under the United States language, the new scholarship must confront a difficult interpretive question: does the Clause’s Office-related language apply to elected federal positions: e.g., members of Congress and the Presidency?
+When turning to the Foreign Emoluments Clause’s Office . . . under the United States language, the new scholarship must confront a difficult interpretive question: Does the Clause’s Office-related language apply to elected federal positions: e.g., members of Congress and the Presidency?
 If there are significant gaps within the reach of the Clause, that is, if the scope of the Clause’s Office-language reaches only appointed, as opposed to elected, federal positions, then it becomes difficult, if not impossible, to make the argument that the newly discovered nontextual anti-corruption constitutional principle founded on this Clause (and on other similarly worded clauses) extends or should extend to elected positions.
 The new scholarship’s nontextual anti-corruption principle cannot or ought not extend beyond the actual language of the Clause, particularly where, as here, the Framers could have easily added language (or used other suitable and more general language) making the Foreign Emoluments Clause squarely applicable to some or all elected positions.

 Traditionally, precedents established by President George Washington and his administration carry great weight.
 President George Washington accepted and kept two diplomatic gifts, but he neither asked for nor received congressional consent.
 Washington’s conduct was widely reported in the press.
 So it would seem to indicate that he, his administration, Congress, and the public did not believe that the Clause applied to the presidency.
+Indeed, I am not aware of any contemporaneous discussion, in the press or otherwise in public, or even in private correspondence, objecting to President Washington’s conduct.

 This interpretation is confirmed by Secretary Hamilton’s list.
 Hamilton was asked by the Senate to produce a financial statement listing all persons holding Office . . . under the United States and their salaries.
 Members of Congress were not on the list, nor was the President.
 With all due respect to Professor Lessig’s and Professor Teachout’s revised, modern understanding of the history and scope of the Constitution’s Foreign Emoluments Clause, Washington’s understanding, Hamilton’s understanding, and their eighteenth century contemporaries understanding must count for more.
 Because the original public meaning of the Foreign Emoluments Clause never embraced state or federal elected positions, any nontextual anti-corruption constitutional principle, to the extent one can be inferred from the Constitution’s structure and the Framers’ intent, cannot or, at least, should not reach elected positions.
 Thus, if Congress intends to regulate contributions to federal election campaigns, it cannot rely on the Foreign Emoluments Clause as a source of authority to do so.